davepinch/pinchy.cc/content/camera-roll/2017/02/2017-02-15-big-brother-watching.md

 ---

 A sticker with text "BIG BROTHER WATCHING" and "Darth Barko 972016", found on a bus stop along [highway 520](/washington-state-route-520/) from [Redmond](/redmond/) toward [Seattle](/seattle/).

+* A web search for "Darth Barko 972016" brings up a Deviant Art profile at https://www.deviantart.com/darth-barko.
+This profile has a variation of the sticker at https://www.deviantart.com/darth-barko/art/BBW-Sign-jpeg-473230520.